Governance of ICAS

 - Public Interest Members;

-- Membership of the Operation Boards including the Chairman of each Board;
+- Membership of the Operational Boards including the Chairman of each Board;

 - Membership of the Regulation Board, including the Chairman;